cleversoap/lump/README.md

 # Lump

-Lump is a tool for creating / using project templates that will query for variables from the user.
+Lump is a tool for creating / using file based project templates that will query for variables from the user.

 Stands for __L__ump __U__ses __M__y __P__rojects.